Loading

 The mall was developed by the and Richard E. Jacobs Group and opened on September 1, 1976, as the sister mall to Jamestown Mall in Florissant, Missouri.
 The mall's original two anchor stores were Sears and Stix, Baer, and Fuller.
 Two years later in 1978, the four-screen Chesterfield Mall 4 Cinema opened in a separate building adjacent to the mall, near Stix.
 In 1981, a Famous-Barr anchor store opened.
 Three years later in 1984, Dillard's replaced Stix, Baer, and Fuller, after buying them.
 In 1995, a new Famous-Barr anchor store was built adjacent to the former space, which JCPenney later took over.
 The mall was renovated in 1996.
 In 2000, the four-screen cinema closed.

 In 2002, the mall was purchased by Westfield and renamed Westfield Shoppingtown Chesterfield.
 In 2005, the JCPenney anchor store closed and the space was demolished.
-It was replaced by multiple smaller shops and restaurants, including Borders (currently V-Stock), The Cheesecake Factory, an American Girl store, a food court, and a 14-screen AMC Megaplex, on a new third floor.
+It was replaced by multiple smaller shops and restaurants, including Borders (then V-Stock), The Cheesecake Factory, an American Girl store, a food court, and a 14-screen AMC Megaplex, on a new third floor.

 In 2007, the mall was sold to CBL & Associates Properties.
 Borders closed in 2011 and was replaced with V∙Stock.
 Anchor store Dillard's closed temporarily in September 2016, due to flooding following a water main break.
 The store was expected to reopen in 2017, but in early 2018 the company announced the location would permanently close.
 The building remains vacant, but Dillard’s announced in 2024 that it will re-open its Chesterfield location as part of the future Downtown Chesterfield redevelopment project.